Peerages in the United Kingdom: Salary, remuneration and land

 Peerages do not automatically grant specific land rights or privileges (unlike the feudal titles they largely replaced) and the territorial designation of a peerage title does not indicate any land ownership nor entitle the holder to any benefit from the territory or land named.
 For example, the Marquess of Salisbury owns the mineral rights below Welwyn Garden City, not because of the peerage, but because he also owns the separate historic feudal title "Lord of the Manor of Hatfield" which granted these rights.
 The very limited historical exceptions to this are the County palatinate of Chester belonging to the Earl of Chester, which held some limited privileges until 1830, and the Duchy of Cornwall conferred on the Duke of Cornwall.
 Both of these titles are royal peerages traditionally held by the heir to the throne.
 The Duchy of Lancaster also exists, but is not associated with a peerage title, but rather the courtesy title of Duke of Lancaster held by the monarch.
+Today the Duchies remain "Crown bodies", regulated by Acts of Parliament, that have some of the powers of a corporation or trust.
+The administration of the Duchy of Lancaster is handled on behalf of the monarch by the Chancellor of the Duchy of Lancaster, a position in the Cabinet of the United Kingdom, while the Duchy of Cornwall is administered for the Duke of Cornwall by the Lord Warden of the Stannaries.
 There were also palatine districts in Ireland, of which the most notable were those of the Earls of Desmond and the Earls of Ormond in County Tipperary in the Peerage of Ireland.
 The latter continued in existence until it was abolished by the County Palatine of Tipperary Act 1715.
 In Scotland, the earldom of Strathearn was identified as a county palatine in the 14th century, although the title of Earl of Strathearn has usually been merged with the Crown in subsequent centuries and there is little indication that the status of Strathearn differed in practice from other Scottish earldoms.